A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: A stratified skeletal presenter in arbitrary dimension

 \begin{proof} The first assertion is an explicit restatement of \Cref{prop:canonical-morita-class}, together with invariance of section groupoids under Morita equivalence and the uniqueness of bicategorical $2$-pushouts in $\mathbf{Grpd}$ up to equivalence.
 Equivariant choices exist by \Cref{prop:equivariant-triangulation}, and the descent statement is exactly \Cref{thm:kummer-descent-skeletal}. \end{proof}

-\begin{remark} ] A more conceptual avatar of \Cref{prop:canonical-morita-class} uses the \emph{exit-path} $\infty$-category of the stratified space $(N^\circ,\Sigma)$.
+\begin{remark}[Exit paths and constructible stacks] A more conceptual avatar of \Cref{prop:canonical-morita-class} uses the \emph{exit-path} $\infty$-category of the stratified space $(N^\circ,\Sigma)$.
 By results of Treumann and Lurie, constructible stacks (and, in particular, constructible local systems of groups) on $(N^\circ,\Sigma)$ can be modeled as functors out of the exit-path $\infty$-category; see \cite{Treumann2009,LurieHTT}.
 Our skeletal groupoids $\CB^{\mathrm{sk}}=\Pi_1^{\mathrm{sk}}(K)$ may be viewed as $1$-truncations of exit-path models coming from stratified triangulations, and \Cref{lem:nerve-contractible} is the elementary manifestation of the fact that the exit-path model is canonical up to contractible choice. \end{remark}